 - If you don’t have puffy paint, you can make your own with glue, flour, and shaving cream foam.

-- Index cards (colored or white)
+- Index cards or flashcards

 - Parchment (wax) paper (eg, the kind that is used for lining baking pans)